Home > Tours > Australia Tours > Sydney to Cairns Adventure

 Next up is Byron Bay – a laid-back surf paradise with boundless coastline, sand and friendly locals.
 But first, you’ll start your day with a walking tour of Red Rock with a local First Nations guide.
 Learn about the culture of the Gumbaynggirr people through stories, songs and the uses of native plants.
 Walk alongside The Solitary Island Marine Park Waterways and connect with Country as you learn more about the Dreaming.
 After, you’ll stop in Yamba where you might like to grab some lunch, before visiting Byron Bay Lighthouse for a unique photo opportunity and the chance to spot some dolphins, whales and other marine life.

-After breakfast this morning, you’ll head to the stunning K'gari (previously known as Fraser Island) by ferry for a day trip.
+After breakfast this morning, you’ll head to the island of K'gari (previously known as Fraser Island) by ferry for a daytrip.
 The name change is a major milestone in a long-running campaign by the Butchulla people, whose original name for this place means ‘paradise’ – and you’ll soon see why.
-Set off on an adventure through the breathtaking landscape.
-Start off with an adventurous drive along 75 Mile Beach Road – one of the best coastal drives in the country.
-Take a refreshing dive into the crystal-clear water of Boorangoora (Lake McKenzie) – an island icon.
-The lake is world famous for its turquoise colours and delicate white, 92% pure silica sand.
-Take another dip, this time in the fresh waters of Eli Creek, then visit the Maheno shipwreck and the coloured sands of the pinnacles.
-From tropical dense rainforest to wild offshore waters, you’ll witness the contrasting fauna and terrain of this truly unique island as you venture across undulating dunes and vast golden beaches in search of the iconic outback creature – the dingo.
-Tonight, head back to Hervey Bay where you can rest and recharge.
+Set off on an adventure through the landscape, starting with an adventurous drive along the sand roads of 75 Mile Beach Road.
+Then, take a dive into the clear rainwater lake of Boorangoora (Lake McKenzie), famous for its turqouise water filtered by its 92 per cent pure silica sand.
+Head over to another of the island’s safe swimming spots, the fresh waters of Eli Creek, before a visit to the Maheno shipwreck and coloured sands of the pinnacles.
+Tonight, head back to Hervey Bay for a free evening to rest and recharge.
 (B/L)

-Today you’ll head out on a full-day tour to Whitehaven Beach, in the heart of the Whitsunday Islands and in the centre of the Great Barrier Reef.
-Start with a walk to the spectacular Hill Inlet Lookout, where you can take photos of the sweeping ocean views.
-Then, hit the water and go snorkelling at one of the secret spots today's guide will show you.
-See coral reefs, colourful fish, turtles, clams and other marine life.
+Today you’ll head out on a full-day tour to Whitehaven Beach in the heart of the Whitsunday Islands and the centre of the Great Barrier Reef.
+Start with a walk to the Hill Inlet Lookout – one of the most famous lookout spots for wide spanning views of the Whitsundays’ white sands and blue waters.
+Then, throw your swimsuit on to go snorkelling at one of the secret spots that your guide will show you.
+See coral reefs, tropical fish, turtles, clams and other marine life.
 Then, enjoy an included lunch and take a boat to the southern end of the 7 km stretch of Whitehaven Beach, taking the chance to kick back and relax in the sun after a day of outdoor adventures.
-Tonight, back in Airlie Beach, maybe head to one of the local bars for a cocktail (or two) and watch the sunset.
+Tonight, back in Airlie Beach, maybe head to one of the local bars for a toast at sunset.
 (L)

-This morning after breakfast, drive to Mungalla station, where you’ll meet the First Nations owners of the land – the Nywaigi people – and learn about their culture and history, including about the brutal conflicts with European settlers.
+This morning after breakfast, drive to Mungalla Station to meet the Traditional Custodians of the land, the Nywaigi people.
+Learn about their culture and history, including the brutal conflicts with European settlers, during a guided tour.
 The story you’ve been told will come to life as you visit an exhibition of pictures within the historic homestead.
-Then head out and explore the Mungalla wetlands in search of aquatic birdlife.
-Drive to Mission Beach this afternoon – a small coastal town with expansive beaches, lined with palm trees.
-Stop in Tully along the way to stretch your legs, then ask your leader for the best way to spend your night.
+Then, head out and explore the Mungalla wetlands in search of aquatic birdlife like spoonbills, magpie geese and egrets.
+Drive to Mission Beach this afternoon – a small coastal town on the Cassowary Coast known for its beaches lined by palm trees and rainforests filled with cassowaries.
+Stop in Tully along the way to stretch your legs and tonight, maybe ask your leader for their favourite local restaurant.
 (B)

 Trip Inclusions

-• Take a guided walkabout tour around Sydney Harbour with a local Aboriginal guide who will teach you about local First Nations history, Dreaming and the spiritual connection to Country, while you soak in gorgeous iconic views.
+• Take a guided walkabout tour around Sydney Harbour with a local Aboriginal guide who will teach you about local First Nations history and the spiritual connection to Country, while you take in the iconic views.

 • Get in touch with Australia’s wilderness and wildlife.
-Meet cute and cuddly koalas at an animal hospital, look out for whales if the seaosn is right and explore the rainforest and waterfalls in Dorrigo National Park.
+Meet cute koalas at an animal hospital, look out for whales if the season is right and explore the rainforest and waterfalls in Dorrigo National Park.

-• Plenty of beachtime awaits with stays in Hervey Bay, Byron Bay, Airlie Beach, Mission Beach and a full-day tour of the Whitsundays, including Whitehaven Beach, where you will go snorkelling among giant tropical fish and corals and then relax on the 7 km stretch of beach as the sun descends.
+• Soak up plenty of beach time with stays in Hervey Bay, Byron Bay, Airlie Beach, Mission Beach and a full-day tour of the Whitsundays – where you’ll go snorkelling among giant tropical fish and corals, then relax on the 7 km stretch of Whitehaven Beach as the sun descends.

-• Take an incredible 4WD adventure through the breathtaking landscape of K'gari (formerly Fraser Island).
-Ride across sand dunes and vast golden beaches in search of the iconic outback creature, the dingo.
+• Take an incredible 4WD adventure through the UNESCO World Heritage landscapes of K'gari (formerly Fraser Island).
+Ride across sand dunes and golden beaches while you explore the world’s largest sand island.

-• Explore Mungalla Wetlands with a First Nations guide as you search for aquatic birdlife and learn about the history and culture of the Nywaigi people.
+• Explore Mungalla Wetlands with an Aboriginalguide as you search for aquatic birdlife and learn about the history and culture of the Nywaigi people.

 • Hotel (5 nights)